 Temperature sensitivity could be caused a number of ways.
 Extremes of heat and cold may affect the speed at which nerve impulses can travel along your nerves, particularly where there has been demyelination or nerve damage.
 Alternatively, MS may have caused a lesion in the part of the brain that controls or responds to body temperature.
 Your brain may not trigger sweating or shivering responses that keep your body at the best temperature for comfort.

-Although unpleasant, the effects of heat and cold are temporary and do not cause any permanent damage to nerves.
-The symptoms are generally quickly reversed when body temperature returns to normal.
+Although unpleasant, the effects of heat and cold are temporary and do not cause any permanent damage to your nerves.
+Your symptoms are generally quickly reversed when body temperature returns to normal.
 If they do not, then discuss it with your doctor or MS team.

 Summer weather, excessive central heating, vigorous exercise or having a fever can all raise your core body temperature.
 You might also find environments with lots of people crowded together uncomfortable.
 If you have MS, just a small rise in core body temperature can make a difference to how you might feel.

 Being heat sensitive may affect the activities you choose to do.
-If you are sensitive to heat, you could opt for resistance exercise rather than endurance exercise, as this tends not to raise the core temperature so much.
+If you are sensitive to heat, you could opt for strength or resistance exercise rather than endurance exercise, as this tends not to raise your core temperature so much.

 Dealing with the heat

-There are many different options for cooling hats, scarves, ties and wrist bands that can be worn during day to day activities and are relatively inexpensive.
+There are many different options for cooling equipment.
+Wearable options include hats, scarves, ties and wrist bands that can be worn during day to day activities and are relatively inexpensive.
 These contain a gel or other substance that can be pre-cooled before wearing, usually by soaking in water.
 Depending on the product, the cooling effect can last from a few hours to several days.

 More expensive options may involve active cooling technology that requires a battery.
 Cool vests incorporate cooling packs fitted into the lining of a waistcoat-like garment, keeping the torso cool.
 Many of these are designed for athletes and are styled to be comfortable when active.